bhavanachem/C-in-Unix/README.md

 **Features:**
 - Reads input from a specified text file.
-- Extracts all dates in either `MM/DD/YYYY` or `MM-DD-YYYY` format.
+- Extracts all dates in many formats including `MM/DD/YYYY` and `MM-DD-YYYY`.
 - Writes the extracted dates to a separate output file.
-- Validates date formats to ensure accuracy.

 **How to Use:**
 1. Run the program and provide the path to the input text file when prompted.